hamogu/doc/source/Documentation/rspsaosac.rst

 Note, according to the MST, the SAOSAC DPDE format is being phased out in favor of the FITS rayfile standard discussed in the previous section.
-In a future release of |marx|, the :marxtool:`marx2dpde` tool will be superseded by a new tool :marxtool:`marx2ray` which recasts |marx| simulations in the FITS rayfile format.